Phylogenetic invariants: straightforward from the general Markov to equivariant models: Preliminaries

 \section{Preliminaries}

-Throughout this section we describe the main notation used along the paper.
+Throughout this section we describe the main notation used in the paper.
 The concepts related to phylogenetic trees and Markov processes on trees can be found in the book \cite{SteelPhylogeny}.

-Given a tree $T$, we write $V(T)$ and $E(T)$ for the set of vertices and edges of $T$, respectively.
-The set $V(T)$ splits into the set of leaves $L(T)$ (vertices of degree one) and the set of interior vertices $\Int(T): V(T) = L(T) \cup \Int(T)$.
-One says that a tree is trivalent if each vertex in $\Int(T)$ has degree 3.
-If $T$ is a non-trivalent tree, there exists a trivalent tree $T'$ such that $T$ can be obtained by collapsing edges on $T'$ (in other words, $T'$ is a refinement of $T$, see \cite[\S 2.4]{SteelPhylogeny}).
+Given a tree $T$, we write $V(T)$ and $E(T)$ for the set of nodes and edges of $T$, respectively.
+The set $V(T)$ splits into the set of leaves $L(T)$ (nodes of degree one) and the set of interior nodes $\Int(T): V(T) = L(T) \cup \Int(T)$.
+One says that a tree is \emph{trivalent} if each node in $\Int(T)$ has degree 3.

-A \emph{phylogenetic tree} is a tree $T$ without nodes of degree 2 (so that each interior node represents an speciation event), together with a bijection between its leaves and a finite set $L$ representing biological entities.
-We denote by $n$ the cardinal of $L$. and we identify the set of leaves of $L(T)$ with $L$.
-As this set will be fixed a priory, the set of leaves of a tree will also be denoted as $L$ when there is no need to specify the tree.

-A tree $T$ is \emph{rooted} if it has a distinguished vertex $r$, called the \emph{root}, which induces an orientation on the edges of $T$.
+A \emph{phylogenetic tree} is a tree $T$ without nodes of degree 2 (so that each interior node represents a speciation event), together with a bijection between its leaves and a finite set $L$ representing biological entities.
+We denote by $n$ the cardinality of $L$.
+A tree $T$ is \emph{rooted} if it has a distinguished node $r$, called the \emph{root}, which induces an orientation on the edges of $T$.

 \paragraph{Markov processes on trees} Let $\Sigma$ be a finite set of cardinality $\kappa$ which represents the alphabet of possible states.
-For instance, $\Sigma=\{A,C,G,T\}$ represents the set of four nucleotides adenine, cytosine, guanine and thymine.
-On a tree $T$, we consider random variables at its nodes taking values in $\Sigma$ and we assume that their joint distribution follows a Markov process on $T$.
+For instance, $\Sigma=\{\tt A,C,G,T\}$ represents the set of four nucleotides adenine, cytosine, guanine and thymine.
+On a tree $T$, we consider random variables at its nodes taking values in $\Sigma$ .

-Although in the original setting all vectors considered should represent distributions and hence should sum to one and be non-negative, we relax this assumption and when we talk about \emph{normalized vectors} we mean vectors in $\RR^{\kappa}$ that sum to one.
-In the same way, a \emph{normalized Markov matrix} will be a $\kappa\times \kappa$ matrix whose rows sum to one.
-We denote by $\MM$ the set of all normalized $\kappa\times \kappa$ matrices and by $s\RR^{\kappa}$ the set of all normalized vectors in $\RR^{\kappa}$.